Learning Space Partitions for Path Planning: on Real-World Applications

 To run \ours{} on molecular design, we view the molecular string representation (SMILES string \cite{weininger1988smiles}) as the action sequence, similar to how many generative models generate molecules autoregressively~\cite{gomez2018automatic,kusner2017grammar,dai2018syntax,yang2020improving}.
 Following the state-of-the-art HierG2G model from \cite{jin2020hierarchical}, we learn a latent representation from a subset of ChEMBL~\cite{chembl}, a dataset of 1.8 million drug-like molecules, \emph{without} using any of its property labels (e.g., effectiveness in binding to a particular receptor).
 During this unsupervised training, we only use the 500k molecules with the lowest property scores to ensure a good molecule is discovered by search rather than a simple retrieval from the dataset.
 Our setting differs from many existing methods for molecular design, which assume a large preexisting set of molecules with the desired property for training the generator \cite{olivecrona2017molecular,jin2018learning,you2018graph,yang2020improving}.

-The latent space is used as both the sampling space $\Phi_h$ and partition space $\Phi_s$ for \ours{}.
-Since it is trained on additional unlabeled data, all baselines operate in the same space for fair comparison.
+On this task only, the latent space is trained on additional unlabeled data, and is used as both the partition space $\Phi_s$ and sampling space $\Phi_h$ for \ours{}.
+All baselines operate in the same space for fair comparison.
+Otherwise, all methods struggle to generate well-formed molecules of reasonable length.

 \textbf{Results}.
 Figure \ref{fig:molecule_graph} shows the highest property score discovered by each method for each property.
 The absolute difference is small in the relatively simple synthetic QED task.
 However, \ours{} outperforms all baselines by a much greater margin---up to 0.4 in DRD2---in the more challenging and realistic DRD2, HIV, and SARS tasks, where CEM and CMA-ES quickly plateau but \ours{} continues to improve with more function evaluations.